pandas-dev/pandas/doc/source/install.rst

 This will likely require the installation of a number of dependencies, including NumPy, will require a compiler to compile required bits of code, and can take a few minutes to complete.
+On machines with little memory (like virtual private servers) this process might crash the compiler.

 Installing using your Linux distribution's package manager.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The commands in this table will install pandas for Python 2 from your distribution.
+To install pandas for Python 3 you need to use the package ``python3-pandas``.

 .. csv-table::